On the non-hermitian Kitaev chain: Discussion

+We studied the non-hermitian Kitaev model for arbitrary, complex parameters.
+By using a novel method, we obtained a concise characterisation of the eigenvalues in the thermodynamic limit for arbitrary complex parameters.
+Using this method, we explained the branched structure of the eigenvalues in the complex plane.
+In addition, we used the solution to obtain for which parameters, the model exhibit a skin effect, and if so, to which eigenvalues this pertains.
+For real parameters, we obtained this in full, while for arbitrary complex parameters, we obtained sufficient conditions, which we believe are also necessary.
+We fully characterised the parameters for which the model exhibits a zero mode.
+Finally, we discussed the stability issues that arise when one tries to numerically obtain the eigenvalues for large systems.

-Despite the fact that non-hermitian one-dimensional models have been studied in great detail, it would be interesting to apply the method to characterise the eigenvalues in the thermodynamic limit to other, more complicated systems.
-Here, one can think of models with larger unit cells and models with longer range interactions.
+Despite the fact that non-hermitian one-dimensional models have been studied in great detail, it would be interesting to apply our method to characterise the eigenvalues in the thermodynamic limit to other, more complicated systems.
+One direct extension of the model we consider here, is to add terms that interpolate between open and periodic boundary conditions.
+Considering different models, one can think of systens with larger unit cells and/or longer range interactions.
 Obviously, this will lead to higher order equations and more complicated expressions.